THE DOSTA PROJECT

 To this end the project focuses on four research topics:

-physics-based models of
+Multiscale physics-based models of novel pumped-hydro offshore storage technology

-Research on optimal sizing and operation of offshore infrastructure for wind farms coupled to hydrogen
+Optimal sizing and operation of offshore infrastructure for wind farms coupled to hydrogen production, storage and transport

-Research on legal design for new offshore storage and transport infrastructure
+A legal design for new offshore storage and transport infrastructure

-Research on marine spatial planning, environmental impact and locational choice
+Marine spatial planning, environmental impact and locational choice